Bonface-Osoro/saleos/README.md

    `python setup.py develop`

-Then run the scripts in the order defined in the previous section (`Using conda`)
+Then run the scripts in the order defined in the previous section (`Using conda`).

 Citation
 ---------